jchambers/pushy/README.md

 ### Using Jetty's ALPN implementation

-As an alternative to a native SSL provider, you may use Jetty's ALPN implementation if you're using OpenJDK 8.
-Please note that if you're not using Java 8 or newer, you'll need to meet the cipher suite requirement separately; you may do so either by using a native SSL provider (which also fulfills the ALPN requirement) or by using another cryptography provider (which is beyond the scope of this document).
+As an alternative to a native SSL provider, Jetty's ALPN implementation.
+Please note that if you're not using Oracle JDK 8 or newer (or if you're using a JDK other than Oracle's), you'll need to meet the cipher suite requirement separately; you may do so either by using a native SSL provider (which also fulfills the ALPN requirement) or by using another cryptography provider (which is beyond the scope of this document).

 Using Jetty's ALPN implementation is somewhat more complicated than using a native SSL provider.
-You'll need to choose a version of `alpn-boot` specific to the version (down to the update!) of OpenJDK you're using, and then add it to your *boot* class path (note that this is *not* the same as your regular classpath).
+You'll need to choose a version of `alpn-boot` specific to the version (down to the update!) of the JDK you're using, and then add it to your *boot* class path (note that this is *not* the same as your regular classpath).
 [Detailed instructions](http://www.eclipse.org/jetty/documentation/current/alpn-chapter.html) are provided by Jetty.

 If you know exactly which version of Java you'll be running, you can just add that specific version of `alpn-boot` to your boot class path.
 If your project might run on a number of different systems and if you use Maven, you can use the [`jetty-alpn-agent`](https://github.com/jetty-project/jetty-alpn-agent) in your `pom.xml`, which loads the correct `alpn-boot` JAR file for the current Java version on the fly.